kiru/Final/README.md

 * Remember, this is not a homework assignment -- no teamwork allowed!

 ## Submission
-* Make sure you upload your iPython Notebook with [this form](https://goo.gl/forms/JKPX74ZH707sB7Up1) at the end of the exam, with all the cells already evaluated (except for question 1.4).
+* Make sure you upload your iPython Notebook with [this form](https://goo.gl/forms/JKPX74ZH707sB7Up1) at the end of the exam, with all the cells already evaluated (except for the Spark-related question 1.4).
 * Complete all the fields in the form, and name your file following the format "NameSurname_sciper.ipynb".
 The form will be open to submissions until 19:20 (strict deadline).
 Late submissions will not be accepted.

 # Design the Pokedex 2.0